kubernetes/enhancements/keps/sig-windows/5100-windows-dsr-and-overlay-support/README.md

 - If everything looks correct, log onto the node and inspect the HNS rules to ensure DSR is enabled for the load balancer rules.
   - Log onto the node and use `hnsdiag.exe list loadbalancers -d` to list all the load balancers and details about their rules.
     You should see `IsDSR:true` for load balancer policies proxied by kube-proxy.
-  - You can use `hnsdiag.exe` to get detailed infromation about local networks and endpoints in addition to loadbalancers.
+  - You can use `hnsdiag.exe` to get detailed information about local networks and endpoints in addition to loadbalancers.
 - If you are still having issues create an issue at https://github.com/microsoft/windows-containers

 Troubleshooting issues with overlay networking mode on Windows: